City walk in Lilleputthammer

 Storgata 55 - Bøhmergården

-This brick building was erected in 1855 by banker Nikolai Gunnerius Bøhmer.
+The building was built in brick in 1855 by bank teller Nikolai Gunnerius Bøhmer.

 Storgata 60 - Kjølstadgården

-This building designed in the Empire style of architecture was built by Dr. Gunder Nilsen Kjølstad.
+Empire building built by Dr. Gunder Nilsen Kjølstad.
 (Kjølstadgården burned down in 1961).

 Storgata 62 – Bergsenghjørnet

-Thor Bergseng & Co is a two-storey Empire-style building featuring horizontal panelling and a very characteristic roof.
-The business was started in 1841 by Arne Bergseng, who ran a regular country store, and the business is still in the family’s possession.
+Thor Bergseng & Co is a two-storey empire building with horizontal panelling and a curved roof.
+The business was started in 1841 by Arne Bergseng.
+He ran a regular farmer's shop, and the business is still owned by the same family.

 Storgata 61 – Olstadgården